streamshub/flink-sql-examples/ha-example/README.md

    recommendation-app-76b6854f98-9zb24   1/1     Running   0          3m59s
    recommendation-app-taskmanager-1-1    1/1     Running   0          2m5s
    ```
-6. Browse the minio console, to make sure the metadata of the job manager is uploaded to s3://test/ha
+6. Browse the minio console, to make sure the metadata of the job manager is uploaded to `s3://test/ha`
 7. Find out which job manager pod is the leader

+   To do this, check the pod logs.
-   Check the pod logs, if it's the standby job manager, the log will stay at these lines, and waiting for becoming the leader.
+   If a job manager is the standby, then the log will indicate that it is watching and waiting to becoming the leader.
    ```
    kubectl  logs -n flink recommendation-app-76b6854f98-4qcz4 --tail=2 -f 2024-12-11 08:31:22,729 INFO  org.apache.flink.kubernetes.kubeclient.resources.KubernetesConfigMapSharedInformer [] - Starting to watch for flink/recommendation-app-cluster-config-map, watching id:3c7e23f2-fcaa-4f47-8623-fa1ebe9609ea